Thinking of flicking the switch on adding air con? Here's what to expect from air conditioning installation

 According to the experts at D-Air, the outdoor condenser must be positioned at least 12 inches away from a wall.
 It also must also be installed near the hole that was drilled earlier.
 Care should also be taken to ensure the unit will not be within 10 feet of a television or an antenna.

-These outdoor units need to be placed on a solid surface, so a concrete pad will usually be used as a base and ideally, this should be raised off the ground.
+If floor standing, they should also be placed on a solid surface, so a concrete pad will usually be used as a base and ideally, this should be raised off the ground.
 The outdoor heat exchanger is fixed to the concrete with rubber pads or cushions that should reduce any vibration.

 FAQs